libxmq/xmq/README.md

 If you want to add support for xmq to your program, just copy paste dist/xmq.h and dist/xmq.c in your source code directory and add libxml2 to the build dependencies and you are done. :-)

-If you do not need output, ie you are only loading data, for example config files, then uncomment: `// #define XMQ_NO_XMQ_PRINTING` in xmq.h.

-If you do not need full xml/html support, then uncomment:
-`// #define XMQ_NO_LIBXML` in xmq.h and xmq.c will not require libxml2.
-This means that you cannot load/print xml/html files.
-This will limit the xpath support to a small subset suitable for normal config files.

-If you do not need json support, similarily uncomment:
-`// #define XMQ_NO_JSON` in xmq.h.

 # JSON